Basic 30-6-6

 - 6 hours observation

-Easy Method Driving School provides Wisconsin DOT‑approved teen driver education with online and hybrid classroom options, behind‑the‑wheel instruction, flexible payment plans, and licensed instructors serving Milwaukee‑area families.
+Easy Method Driving School offers Wisconsin teen driver education programs with online and hybrid classroom options, behind-the-wheel training, flexible payment plans, and licensed instructors who help teens build confidence step by step.

 Hybrid $460 | Online $480